Flexible Instructional Day (FID) Information for Parents

 What if my student forgets his/her Chromebook at school?

-We want to encourage students to get into the habit of taking their Chromebooks home with them just as they would a textbook or homework.
-If, however, a student does forget his/her Chromebook, they will have five (5) school days to complete the work and turn it in for full credit.
-Students can however access and complete their work on an internet enabled device such as a PC, Mac, iPad, fire tablet, or smartphone in most cases.
+We want to encourage students to take their Chromebooks home with them just as they would a textbook or homework.
+If a student forgets his/her Chromebook, they will have five (5) school days to complete the work and turn it in for full credit.
+The FID counts as one of those five (5) days.
+This means that students have the FID plus four (4) additional school days to turn in their work for full credit.
+In most cases, Students can access and complete their work on an internet-enabled device such as a PC, Mac, iPad, fire tablet, or smartphone.

 What if my student has questions about the work during the FID?

-Students and parents are encouraged to reach out to the student’s teacher through email or Parent Square to ask questions.
-Teachers will be monitoring work that is submitted through Google Classroom and can provide feedback or answer questions.
+Students and parents are encouraged to contact the student’s teacher through email or Parent Square to ask questions.
+Teachers will monitor work submitted through Google Classroom and can provide feedback or answer questions.

 What if my student has class with Mrs. Radachy or Ms. Kassi?